-The American Royal reaches nearly 100,000 people each year, including over 12,000 students through programs and outreach, provides over 100 scholarships for academic excellence and achievements and hosts more than 2,400 contestants in nationally recognized competitive events.
+The American Royal reaches over 104,000 people each year, including over 16,000 students through programs and outreach, provides over 100 scholarships for academic excellence and achievements and hosts more than 2,400 contestants in nationally recognized competitive events.
 Programs such as School Tours, AgSTEM Explorer, and the Neighborhood Schools Partnership introduce agriculture concepts including nutrition, food sources and animal health to children from across the metropolitan area.

 Collectively, the American Royal oversees $400,000 in scholarship funds and contributes over $1 million annually to agriculture education, scholarships, and competitive learning; including the Seaboard Royal and Veterinary Scholars programs.
 The Seaboard Royal Scholars are a select group of college students that are pursuing careers in agriculture.
 The Seaboard Royal Scholars program is designed to provide an opportunity for these outstanding college students to advocate the food and fiber industry and develop leadership skills.
 The Veterinary Scholars program, in partnership with the University of Missouri-Columbia and Kansas State University, provides not only scholarship funds but practical experience opportunities through the Livestock and Equine shows.